jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 ---

+Dan McKinley, [Choose Boring Technology](https://mcfunley.com/choose-boring-technology).
+This post has resonated for me this year as I've cycled through side projects in Phoenix, Rails, and React.
+The technology with which you choose to build anything is a crucial choice.
+I believe we as a community place too much value on things that are new.
+I particularly appreciate the concept of 'innovation tokens':

+> Let’s say every company gets about three innovation tokens.
+You can spend these however you want, but the supply is fixed for a long while.
+You might get a few more after you achieve a certain level of stability and maturity, but the general tendency is to overestimate the contents of your wallet.
+-- Dan McKinley

+---

 Elisabeth Hendrickson, [Momentum > Urgency](https://testobsessed.com/2020/02/momentum-urgency/).
 I found this post recently, and it describes the best teams I've worked with.
 Effective teams